 Plus, they work not just for your drinking water, but for all the water your family and appliances use.
 As a result, they also significantly improve your shower experience, since chlorine evaporates with shower steam and hot water and is easy to inhale in large quantities.

-But how does one go about choosing a whole house water filtration system?
+But how does one go about choosing a house water filtration system?
 Aren’t there way too many things to consider?
 Well, there are quite a few variables, yes, but for your convenience, below we’ve reviewed some of the best whole house water filters we could find on the market right now.
 If you want to provide the best water for your family, check them out!

 This RO whole house filter system is a great option and takes first place for people that are looking for a long-term solution for their water and plumbing concerns.
 It comes with 3 extra filter sets for even more convenience.
-The system works at 3 stages – the 1st one uses a Premium Quick-Connect 5 micron sediment filter that clears all the dust, dirt, silt, sand, rust and scale particles that are trapped here in a filter, thus greatly extending the life of the whole plumbing system.
+The system works at 3 stages – the 1st one uses a Premium Quick-Connect 5 micron sediment filter that clears all the dust, dirt, silt, sand, rust and scale particles that are trapped here in a filter, thus greatly extending the life of the entire plumbing system.

 The 2nd stage utilizes a Premium 10" GAC granular activated carbon filter that removes chlorine, radon, VOCs (volatile organic compounds) and other common chemicals.
-This Reverse Osmosis Revolution Whole House Water Filter also removes cloudiness, offensive odors (smells), colors and unpleasant tastes, which makes it great for improving the quality of life of your whole family.
+This Reverse Osmosis Revolution Whole House Water Filter also removes cloudiness, offensive odors (smells), colors and unpleasant tastes, which makes it great for improving the quality of life of your entire family.

 The 3rd stage uses a 10" Premium CTO carbon block filter that removes chlorine, VOCs (volatile organic compounds, including insecticides, pesticides and industrial solvent).
 This leads to a significant taste improvement, making your drinking water much healthier and tastier without the need for any countertop water filters or other types of water purifiers.

-The connections of this system are standard 3/4 inch inlet and outlet ports, making it suitable for all standard home plumbing systems.
+The connections of this home water system are standard 3/4 inch inlet and outlet ports, making it suitable for all standard home plumbing systems.
 Each reverse osmosis filter needs to be changed every ~3 months.
 As far as RO systems go, this is the best whole house water filter for well water and mains water.

 Our runner-up is a more standard filtration system in terms of both longevity and price, but this is not a comment on its quality in any way.
-The DuPont Universal Whole House Filter System uses a universal 500 Series poly block cartridge which allows this filtration system to work for up to 15,000 gallons of water.
+The DuPont Universal Whole House Filter System uses a universal 500 Series poly block cartridge which allows this purification system to work for up to 15,000 gallons of water.
 It uses standard 3/4 inch inlets and outlets and it comes with a 3 year warranty.

 This filter is great for people that want to try a whole house filter but are not ready for the significant investment that is required for filters of Aquasana’s size.
 Plus, 15,000 gallons is nothing to sneeze at, particularly at this low price.
 This water filter system greatly improves not only the health and comfort of your family, but the life of your plumbing and sinks, by reducing the levels of sediments in the water.